Skip to content

 This doesn't mean award-nominated films are bad.
 But it does mean that "Oscar-nominated" is not a reliable quality signal by itself.
 Some of the most celebrated films of the past decade were nominated for everything.
 Some were completely ignored by the Academy and became classics anyway.

-How to Spot Prestige Bait
+How Can You Spot Prestige Bait?

 Prestige bait follows a recognizable pattern: it takes an Important Topic, attaches A-list talent, adopts a somber tone, and presents itself with maximum seriousness.
 The result often looks impressive on paper but feels hollow on screen — technically competent but emotionally inert.